arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Out-of-the-box Homepage](assets/OOTB_homepage.png "Out-of-the-box Homepage")

-***You can change your network by clicking on the Wi-Fi Settings button and repeat the steps from above.***
+***You can change your network by clicking on the Wi-Fi® Settings button and repeat the steps from above.***

 #### Portenta X8 with Python Alpine Shell